 - Use standardized letters that may be modified and tailored to fit each engagement.

-- State estimates, if applicable, and clarify that they are not fee quotes.
+- State estimates, if applicable, and clarify that they are not fixed fee quotes.

-- Use retainers/retainer replenishment for clients that are slow-paying, financially stressed or new to the firm.
-Remind clients that retainers are not an estimate of the total cost, do not earn interest, and must be paid before work begins.
+- Use retainers/retainer replenishment for clients that are new to the firm, slow-paying, or financially stressed.
+Remind clients that retainers are not an estimate of the total cost, do not earn interest and are comingled with other funds, and must be paid before any work begins.

 - Include a stop-work clause and create a policy to enforce the clause to prevent unpaid fees from accumulating to the extent that the firm believes it can no longer walk away from the client.
 Without such a clause, if the unpaid fees become so large that the firm wants to sue to collect, the client may have little to lose by suing the CPA for malpractice.
 The legal fees incurred from the lawsuits and the billable time lost by the firm almost always exceed the fees owed.

 - Include terms for fee collection.
 Late charges are legal but should be reasonable.
-Do not structure the agreement to collect "interest" since it may conflict with state usury laws.
-Consider offering discounts for early payment.
+Do not structure the agreement to collect “interest” since it may conflict with state usury laws and federal and state truth-in-lending laws.
+If applicable, consider offering discounts for early payment.

 - Include mediation and fee arbitration clauses, which are often successful tools.
 Mediation is effective for all disputes, and arbitration is effective for fee disputes only.